 The best way to make sure this is taken care of is by setting up a social media team to supervise interactions.

 Whenever a follower has a question or a suggestion, the social media team should respond to them as quickly as possible.
-This way your company feels authentic and ‘real’ to consumers, which makes the choice of whether to buy or not a lot easier.
+This way your company feels authentic and ‘real’ to consumers, which makes the choice of whether to buy or not a lot easier-.

 This might be one of the most important parts of having a marketing strategy.
-Without a budget you'll not be able to figure out your ROI (return on investment), and how then could you possibly know if the campaign has been successful?
+Without a budget you will not be able to figure out your ROI (return on investment), and how then could you possibly know if the campaign has been successful?
 A budget will also keep you from overspending, which is very easily done in the influencer marketing world as there are a lot of opportunities that all seem to fit with your company.
 Most companies have a marketing department where the marketing team takes care of creating the budget.

 If you feel like you have all the important elements of influencer marketing covered, there is still one thing left that could definitely help you out with improving your social media performance.
 With no clear overview of your company’s performance, it’s difficult to see how well you’re actually performing on your social media platforms.